 Real-life example: Samsung’s warranty and guarantee

-Train and provide educational resources
+Training and educational resources

-Consistently offer upgrades and updates
+Upgrades and updates

-Have strategic loyalty programs
+Customer loyalty programs

 Customer loyalty programs are incentive-based programs that reward repeat customers and encourage long-term relationships.